 What is the most efficient type of solar panel for home use?

-Monocrystalline solar panels are the most effective option for home use.
-Models currently available on the market often have an efficiency rating of 15% – 22%.
-The higher efficiency rating means you won’t need as big of a footprint.
+Monocrystalline solar panels are the most efficient option.
+Models currently available on the market often have an efficiency rating of 20% to 22%.

-What is the biggest factor that affects solar efficiency?
+What is the most significant factor that affects solar efficiency?

-Beyond the type of solar panel, weather conditions have the biggest impact on solar efficiency.
+Beyond the type of solar panel, weather conditions are the most significant influence on solar efficiency.
 If the sun is shaded out by clouds or the temperature is too high, the efficiency of your solar panels will drop.

 How long do solar panels last?

-Solar panels are built to last more than 25 years.
+Expect solar panels to last more than 25 years.
 Although there isn’t a specific lifespan, solar panels will slowly lose their efficiency over time.
-When choosing solar panels, the warranty should give an indication of how long the company expects the equipment to last.
+When choosing solar panels, the warranty should indicate how long the company expects the equipment to last.

 The Bottom Line